psychemedia/storytelling-notes/and-the-girl-played-on.md

 " Well," said he, " how are you getting on? "

 " Very well, sir" she replied, and showed him her wedding shift.
-It was made of the finest, and of the whitest, cloth that the Count had ever seen.
+It was made of the finest cloth, of the whitest cloth, that the Count had ever seen.

 Now he had thought such a thing would be impossible, and he grew pale at the sight of it.
 But he was a proud man, and he replied gruffly, " Very good.
 Now begin the other."

-But just as he had started to ride away, he stopped again, and turned, and said: " send your young man up to me at the castle; he should also do something for me...".
+But just as he had started to ride away, he stopped again, and turned, and said: " this is not right" and the girl thought that he had perhaps changed his mind, that her brdial shift would be enough.
+But it wasn't: "You should not have to do a task alone.
+Send your young man up to me at the castle; he also should do something for me...".

 VIII